sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-5-details-ui/build-apps-socialmedia-5-details-page.md

     ![Container tree](part1-container1.png) ![Container UI](part1-container2.png)

-3. Select the container, and then in **Layout** tab set the layout to horizontal, and set the align components to middle.
+3. Select the container (you can use the Tree view in the bottom right), and then in **Layout** tab set the layout to horizontal, and set the align components to middle.

     ![Container layout](container-properties.png)